-Since 2008, Britney Spears’ father, Jamie Spears, has been in control of the singer’s business and personal affair as her conservator.
+Since 2008, Britney Spears’ father, Jamie Spears, has been in control of the singer’s business and personal affairs as her conservator.
 Conservatorship is a legal term for someone who is appointed guardian of someone else’s finances, medical care and/or daily life, according to Investopedia.
 This usually occurs in situations when a person is unable to take care of themselves due to mental illness or old age.

 The conservatorship came into place after Britney checked into a mental facility for the second time in 2008.
 In efforts to gain back custody of her children with ex-husband Kevin Federline, Jamie Spears became the legal guardian of his daughter’s affairs, according to Vulture.